The Latest: University head laments fall of campus bridge

 8:15 p.m.

-Miami-Dade County Fire Chief Dave Downey says his crew is used high-tech listening devices, trained sniffing dogs, search cameras and other equipment in the frantic race to find any survivors still trapped in the rubble of the South Florida pedestrian bridge collapse.
+Miami-Dade County Fire Chief Dave Downey says his crew is using high-tech listening devices, trained sniffing dogs and search cameras in the frantic race to find anyone still alive in the South Florida pedestrian bridge collapse.

-Downey told a news conference Thursday evening that the work is dangerous and difficult but is continuing.
-He says his crews have traveled to building collapses elsewhere in the world but now are working as fast as they can.
+Downey told a news conference Thursday evening the dangerous and difficult rescue operation continues.
+He says his highly trained crews have traveled to building collapses around the world and now are working as fast as they can on their home turf.

 Says Downey: "We have to remove some of this piece by piece.
 It's very unstable."
 Aerial footage at the site showed a trained dog running atop fallen concrete and sniffing in the crevices for any victims.

-Sen. Marco Rubio of Florida joined first responders and Gov. Rick Scott at the briefing.
-He says he lamented the "tragic accident" and noted the pedestrian bridge was intended to be an innovative and "one-of-a-kind engineering designed.
+Sen. Marco Rubio of Florida joined first responders and Gov. Rick Scott at the evening briefing.
+Rubio says he lamented the "tragic accident" and noted the pedestrian bridge was intended to be an innovative and "one-of-a-kind engineering design."

-He says the public and the families of the dead and injured dserve to know "what went wrong."
+He says the public and the families of the dead and injured deserve to know "what went wrong."

 8 p.m.